Scientific Council

 Professor Helen Drake

-Professor of French and European Studies and Director of the Institute for Diplomacy and International Governance, Loughborough University London.
+Professor of French and European Studies and Director of the Institute for Diplomacy and International Governance, Loughborough University London (UK)

 Professor Helen Drake is a graduate of Aston University with a PhD in European Studies.
 She has an international reputation and specialises in contemporary French politics and European studies.
 Helen was President of the UK’s leading academic association for contemporary European studies (UACES) from 2012 to 2018.
 Since 2016, Helen has undertaken a series of research projects on the topic of the UK’s departure from the European Union (Brexit).